openservicemesh/osm/CONTRIBUTOR_LADDER.md

 ## Involuntary Removal or Demotion

-Involuntary removal/demotion of a contributor (Reviewer or Maintainer) happens when responsibilities and requirements aren't being met.
-This may include repeated pattern of inactivity, extended period of inactivity, a period of failing to meet the requirements of your role, and/or a violation of the [CNCF CoC](https://github.com/cncf/foundation/blob/master/code-of-conduct.md).
+Involuntary removal/demotion of a Maintainer happens when responsibilities and requirements aren't being met.
+This may include repeated patterns of inactivity, extended periods of inactivity, a period of failing to meet the requirements of your role, and/or a violation of the [CNCF Code of Conduct].
 This process is important because it protects the community and its deliverables while also opens up opportunities for new contributors to step in.

 Involuntary removal or demotion is handled through a vote by a majority of the current Maintainers.

 ## Stepping Down/Emeritus Process

-If and when contributors' commitment levels change, contributors can consider stepping down (moving down the contributor ladder) vs moving to emeritus status (completely stepping away from the project).
+If and when a contributor's commitment level changes, they can consider one of the following options:
+1. Stepping down (moving down the contributor ladder)
+2. Moving to emeritus status (completely stepping away from the project).

-Contact the Maintainers about changing to Emeritus status, or reducing your contributor level.
+Contact the Maintainers about changing to Emeritus status or reducing your contributor level.

 ## Review Process

 - In addition to self nominated and Maintainer proposed nominations, Maintainers will meet quarterly to discuss Role promotions and demotions.
-- Prior to nomination or meeting the requirements of a role, Contributors and Reviewers can express their interest in taking on new role or expanding their ownership.
-The contributor can be assigned a Maintainer or area owner mentor to help guide them through the requirements for a desired role or area ownership.
+- Prior to nomination or meeting the requirements of the role, Contributors that express their interest in being a Maintainer can be assigned a Maintainer to help guide them through the requirements.

 ## Contact